 Fermented foods and beverages are one of the oldest culinary traditions.
 They bring in a wealth of history, health benefits and immune boost options into the diet.
 Your digestive system is home to billions of strains of micro-flora.
 These flora help to break down the food you eat into a form that can be absorbed by your body.
-If your bacteria is out of balance; stress, antibiotics, chlorinated tapwater, processed, chemical foods, food allergies, you will notice that your body is not absorbing the nutrients, vitamins, minerals you need from your food.
+If your bacteria is out of balance; stress, antibiotics, chlorinated tap water, processed, chemical foods, food allergies, you will notice that your body is not absorbing the nutrients, vitamins, minerals you need from your food.
 Compromised gut health which is responsible for maintaining a healthy immune system plays a role in many dis-ease’s.

-They offer a variety of living probiotics, digestive enzymes, minerals, vitamins – especially the B’s including vit B12.
-When you Introduce fermented foods and beverages into your diet, it requires you to begin with small quantities (1Tbls for foods- 125mls drinks).
+They offer a variety of living probiotics, digestive enzymes, minerals, vitamins – especially the B’s, including vitamin B12.
+When you introduce fermented foods and beverages into your diet, it requires you to begin with small quantities (1 tablespoon for foods and 125ml for drinks).
 Drink fresh, filtered, spring water to flush out the toxins.

 - Kombucha Tea is made with a Scoby Culture (Symbiotic Culture of Bacteria and Yeasts), organic tea and sugar.
-During fermentation, the Scoby breaks down the sugar and transforms it into acids, vitamins, minerals, enzymes, and carbon dioxide (which accounts for the fizzy texture Kombucha is known for). kombucha contains 1 to 2 grams of sugar or less per cup.
-It is helpful with supporting the stomach relieving bloated stomach, flatulence, supporting gentle detox and increasing the good micro-flora in the gut.
+During fermentation, the Scoby breaks down the sugar and transforms it into acids, vitamins, minerals, enzymes, and carbon dioxide (which accounts for the fizzy texture Kombucha is known for).
+Kombucha contains 1 to 2 grams of sugar or less per cup.
+It is helpful with supporting the stomach, relieving bloated stomach, flatulence, supporting gentle detox and increasing the good micro-flora in the gut.

-- Kefir Cream Cheese– Is delicious with added spices and herbs.
-Spread on the Kefir Sourdough bread topped with Sauerkraut and sprouts, makes for a delicious small meal AND loaded with supportive health benefits.
+- Kefir Cream Cheese is delicious with added spices and herbs.
+Spread on the Kefir Sourdough bread, topped with Sauerkraut and sprouts makes for a delicious small meal AND loaded with supportive health benefits.

 ‘Lacto’, stands for the lactic-microbial organisms that spontaneously emerge from the food.
-There are many (scientists suggest thousands) of different strains of bacteria present in fermented foods as well as your stomach.
+There are many (scientists suggest thousands) of different strains of bacteria present in fermented foods as well as in your stomach.
 Vegetable fermentation happens through an anaerobic system in which the naturally occurring lactobacilli of the food create lactic acid.
 This acid then preserves the food because what is known as “bad bacteria” cannot exist in an acidic environment.
 Many people live with a chronic low-grade inflammation throughout their body which leads to problematic health conditions.
-Fermented foods are a strong weapon to fight against inflammation due to their ability to help rebuild the immune system.
+Fermented foods are a strong weapon to fight against inflammation, due to their ability to help rebuild the immune system.

-The fermentation process breaks down the gluten making it possible for people with less severe gluten intolerances to enjoy stoneground fermented bread.
+The fermentation process breaks down the gluten making it possible for people with less severe gluten intolerance to enjoy stone ground fermented bread.